Town meeting: Vermont

-Vermont towns are normally required to hold an annual town meeting on the Monday preceding the first Tuesday in March, beginning at 7:30 p.m. at a place designated by the selectmen.
+Vermont towns are normally required to hold an annual town meeting on the first Tuesday in March at a place designated by the select board.
 The date of the annual Town meeting may be changed by a vote of the citizens at a Town meeting duly warned for that purpose.
 The purpose of town meeting is to elect municipal officers, approve annual budgets and conduct any other business.
 All cities and some towns in Vermont operate under charters instead of general legislation (see special legislation).
 The cities and chartered towns, except for South Burlington, are required by the terms of their charters to hold an annual town meeting, on Town Meeting Day.
 Many towns vote on matters of substance (e.g., budgets, elected officials, etc.) by secret ballot (also known as Australian ballot).
 However, there is no state law that requires towns to vote by Australian ballot; several towns still conduct all business "from the floor".

 Cities and towns are governed by either a city council or a select board.
 They are fully empowered to act on most issues and are generally referred to as the municipality's legislative body.
 But all town budgets (and those of other independent taxing authorities) must be approved by plebiscite; explaining the local government's budget request to the voters is the principal business of Town Meeting.
 Voters at Town Meeting may also vote on non-binding resolutions, and may place items on the ballot for the following year's meeting.

 There is no general requirement for chartered municipalities to observe town meeting or to put their budgets to plebiscite.
 When the Town of South Burlington was re-chartered as the City of South Burlington in 1971, the new charter provided for city elections in April and required only budget increases of 10% or more per annum to be placed before voters.
 No other municipality has been granted such a charter by the legislature, and there is strong sentiment against making future exceptions.

 According to the Vermont Secretary of State's Citizen's Guide to Town Meeting, Vermont gives state employees the day off on town meeting day.
 Vermont "law also gives a private employee the right to take unpaid leave from work to attend his or her annual town meeting, subject to the essential operation of the business or government.
 Employees must provide at least seven days notice to their employer to take advantage of this right to attend town meeting.
 Students who are over 18 also have the right to attend town meeting" and not be declared truant.